 Spells (x1): (50%) Magic Missile, (10%) Sleep, (20%) Burning Hands, (20%) None

-Subhuman Slave Soldier: AC 5 HD 4+1, HP 20 #AT 1, 1D10, MV (30'), SAVE F4, ML 6 (10 w/elven encouragement).
+Human Warbeast: AC 5 HD 4+1, HP 20 #AT 1, 1D10, MV (30'), SAVE F4, ML 6 (10 w/elven encouragement).
 Hulking 8' tall, vaguely human brutes with limited intelligence and a docile vegetarian nature - unless goaded into a battle frenzy by their elven handlers.
-Their intelligence is very low, moronic even, with the most intelligent having an intelligence approaching three.
-The smarter specimens can by ridden into battle by an Elven lancer or crossbow dragoon.
+Their intelligence is very low, with the most intelligent having an intelligence approaching that of a small child or very clever pig.
+The smarter specimens are often ridden into battle by an Elven lancer or crossbow dragoon.

-Sometimes, perhaps due to recessive genes and perhaps as a result of the Elves' magical manipulation of their thralls, a sub-human is born with intelligence, drive and usually heightened magical ability.
+Sometimes, perhaps due to resurgent genes, perhaps as a result of the Elves' magical manipulation of their thralls, a warbeast is born with intelligence, drive, and usually heightened magical ability.
 These sports are culled as soon as they are discovered, but the human spirit is indomitable and some escape.
 Only the strongest of these savants manage to free themselves, and those that do are truly formidable, having gained sufficient magical knowledge or fighting prowess to escape their masters and become the monsters that elves fear in the dark woods, brooding alone and killing any elf they find while perfecting their skills.
 Savants are naturally hostile, but will trade with non-elves and occasionally join them to attack Northern elven outposts or patrols.
-The least paranoid Savants often attempt to gather groups of less intelligent sub-humans and rule over small bands or tribes, but the low intelligence and lack of survival skills possessed by most sub-humans make this a doomed labor.
+The least paranoid Savants often attempt to gather groups of less intelligent "humans" and rule over small bands or tribes, but the low intelligence and lack of survival skills possessed by most elven warbeasts make this a doomed labor.

 Spells (at Will): Invisibility, Darkness (10'), Polymorph Self.
 (Once per Day) Charm Person, Gaseous Form, Cone of Cold, Sleep.
 Regenerate 1HP a round.